square/okhttp/docs/tls_configuration_history.md

 _2018-02-24_

 Remove two rarely-used cipher suites from the default set.
-This tracks a <a href="https://developers.google.com/web/updates/2016/12/chrome-56-deprecations#remove_cbc-mode_ecdsa_ciphers_in_tls">Chromium change</a> to remove these cipher suites because they are fragile and rarely-used.
+This tracks a [Chromium change][chromium_change] to remove these cipher suites because they are fragile and rarely-used.

 ##### MODERN_TLS / COMPATIBLE_TLS cipher suites